 School provided other outlets for my growing trumpet skills.
 I played with my middle school and high school bands, competed in solo competitions, and aspired to be a studio musician.
 It was a fine time to be a student musician - our high school band was an impressive group.
 We toured Europe and faired well against national competition.
 Next, it was on to two years of college at Northern Illinois University and then two years at Indiana University.

 From there, life took an unexpected turn.
-I almost accepted a high school teaching position in Iowa when I got a call from a musical group looking for a trumpet player to tour with them.
-A moment of uncertainty, and then I was off on a multi-year excursion with Ken Hamilton and Friends that took me all across the country, to Puerto Rico, New York City (Copacabana), Philadelphia, Marco Island (FL), Las Vegas, San Francisco, Hawaii, Lake Tahoe, and eventually to Reno where I met my wife, Karen, and began the next chapter in my life.
+I was all set to accept a high school teaching position in Iowa when I got a call from a musical group looking for a trumpet player to tour with them.
+After a moment of uncertainty, I was off on a multi-year excursion with Ken Hamilton and Friends that took me all across the country.
+We went to Puerto Rico, New York City (Copacabana), Philadelphia, Marco Island (FL), Las Vegas, San Francisco, Hawaii, Lake Tahoe, and eventually to Reno (NV) where I met my wife, Karen, and began the next chapter in my life.

 That chapter included several years as a professional trumpeter playing a huge variety of music.
 In 1984, we moved to the Midwest to complete a doctoral degree after several years as a professional trumpeter.
 It was in Indiana where our only child, Jennifer, was born.
-Our family was the perfect reflection of our busy but happy lives ... and we have never lost the ability to just enjoy being together.
-Years of vacations, holidays, recitals, and music festivals ... we live and learn from each other daily.
+Our family was the perfect reflection of our busy but happy lives - and we have never lost the ability to just enjoy being together.
+Years of vacations, holidays, recitals, and music festivals - we live and learn from each other daily.

-Now, with Jennifer grown (with a child) and living her own life adventures, Karen and I begin to look forward to yet another chapter and the long, pleasant stroll toward retirement.
+Now, there is a granddaughter living her own life adventures.
+Karen and I begin to look forward to yet another chapter and the long, pleasant stroll towards life past teaching.